1 person killed, others injured in shooting at Florida Walmart

 Witnesses said they heard as many as six gunshots before people in the store started running.

-"I heard six shots, pow-pow-pow, and then everybody was running away," one man who was in the store said.
+"I heard six shots, pow-pow-pow, and then everybody was running away," said one man who was in the store.

+"It was just a madhouse in there.
+Everybody just started running out all the exits.
+Everybody just scattered," shopper Daniel Singleton said.

+Police said the incident started with an altercation between two groups with three people on each side.
+During the altercation, one person pulled out a gun and opened fire.

 Footage from the scene showed a massive police presence, with multiple officers with guns drawn surrounding the store.
 The footage also showed a man in handcuffs being placed in the back of a Florida City Police car.